Items by Most Downloads

 Just when you thought Yuge couldn't look any better, it's now possible to turn on bloom and see limitless glowing peppers, douches, failstaches and more.
 The choice is yours!

-This unbelievable package contains 2 different plugins with varying amounts of bloom, and 5 different texture masks to put you in control of your Yuge experience.
+This unbelievable package contains 2 different plugins with varying amounts of bloom, and many different texture masks to put you in control of your Yuge experience.
+Thanks to Aaron for providing even more masks than before!

 These plugins even work with Marathon Infinity, if you ever feel like replaying it with superior textures.